March 702 car-by-car histories

 March 702s in 1973

 The ex-Peterson 702/1 that Geoff Inglis of Yatton, Somerset, used in sprints at the end of the 1972 season returned to Spencer Elton in Westbury, WIltshire, and was sold on to Dave Harris in Fishponds, Avon for the 1973 season.
 Its sister car, 702/2, spent most of 1973 being advertised by Dave Edwards in Bath, Somerset, but by the end of the year had moved 40 miles down the A36 to Mike Sullivan Racing in Salisbury, Wiltshire.
 The other UK-based car was 702/6, which reappeared in the hands of Martin Steele, of Faringdon, Oxfordshire, in May 1973 and would remain with him until the middle of 1974.

 Of the three 702s last seen "on the continent", the ex-Eifelland 702/3 was by now a Sauber sports car but there are no known sightnings in 1973 of either BMW's 702/4 and Perrot's 702/5.

 March 702s in 1974

 At the beginning of 1974, the former Peterson/Inglis/Harris 702/1 had again gone back to Spencer Elton in WIltshire and was sold to him by Philip Anstruther in Bristol.
 He would sell it back to Elton yet again at the end of that year.
-Its sister car, 702/2, was last seen with Mike Sullivan Racing in Salisbury, Wiltshire towards the end of 1973, and then went to Richard Cumming in Warwickshire for 1974.
+Its sister car, 702/2, was with Mike Sullivan Racing in Salisbury, Wiltshire towards the end of 1973, and then went to Richard Cumming in Warwickshire for 1974.
 The third England-based 702, 702/6, was sold by Martin Steele to Peter Fisk in Cambridge in July 1974 and would stay with him until Fisk sold it back to Steele in 1981.

 March 702s from 1975 onwards